codophilic/Learn-ReactJS/About.md

 - It’s not easy to style, and often looks different across browsers.
 So instead, developers hide the actual file input and use a custom-styled button to trigger it.
 - When you assigned `<input type="file" ref={filePicker} />`, you assign a `ref` to the file input.
 This gives you access to the actual DOM element via f`ilePicker.current.` Then `<button onClick={() => filePicker.current.click()}>Pick Image</button>`, when the user clicks the button, you programmatically call the `.click()` method on the file input.
 This opens the native file dialog, as if the user clicked the input directly.
 - Now let's add the gaming function in our Time challenge game.
 So basically, there will be 4 cards, each card will consist of time (seconds written on it).
-Gamer will click on start and stop exactly matching with whatever the seconds mentioned on the card.
-So e.g if the card has 1 second as timer, then player will click on start and exactly at 1 seconds , the gamer will click on stop to win the challenge.
+Gamer will click on start and stop, if the stop button is clicked within the time interval mentioned on the card the player wins.
+So e.g if the card has 1 second as timer, then player will click on start and within 1 seconds of interval the player has to click on stop button to win the challenge.
 - Let's develope the code for it.
 So we have created a new component `TimeChallenger.jsx`

 ```